Pentecost (Acts 2)

 The church is truly unique.
-Not an organizational structure or a building on a piece of prime real estate; rather, the church is organic comprised of people who by the grace of God have not only been redeemed, but also baptized into the body of Christ and indwelt by the Holy Spirit.
+The church is not an organizational structure or a building on a piece of prime real estate.
+The church is organic comprised of people who by the grace of God have been redeemed and indwelt by the Holy Spirit.

-“But you shall receive power when the Holy Spirit has come upon you; and you shall be witnesses to Me in Jerusalem, and in all Judea and Samaria, and to the end of the earth” (Acts 1:8).
+“But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.”
+(Acts 1:8).

-The Greek word translated “power” is dunamin (Gr. δύναμιν) describing raw explosive energy.
+The Greek word translated “power” is dunamin (Greek, δύναμιν) describing raw explosive energy.
 The Lord’s words require little commentary.